hayaponpoco/stack-chan/firmware/docs/flashing-firmware.md

 The program will be saved under the `$MODDABLE/build/` directory.

+If written correctly, the face of Stack-chan will appear a few seconds after startup.
+The M5Stack buttons will change Stack-chan's behavior as follows:

+- **A Button** (in the case of CoreS3, the bottom-left area of the screen) ...
+Stack-chan will look in a random direction every 5 seconds.
+- **B Button** (in the case of CoreS3, the bottom-center area of the screen) ...
+Stack-chan will look left, right, down, and up.
+- **C Button** (in the case of CoreS3, the bottom-right area of the screen) ...
+The color of Stack-chan's face will invert.

 ## Debugging

 You can debug the program using the following commands: